 If you review any good putting coaches blog post, instructional article or video, you will see that the optimum positioning for the grip while putting is through the lifeline of both hands.
 By positioning the grip high in the palm, it limits the amount of influence the wrists can have throughout the stroke.
 However, this is at odds with what golfers are asked to do with their grip for full shots with irons and woods.

-Here you are encouraged towards a grip that is more through the base of the fingers, allowing the wrists to hinge correctly in the back-swing and follow through.
-Each P2 putter grip has been designed so that it sits higher in the palm and fits into the lifeline without any conscious effort on the part of the golfer.
-What will have felt very strange to the golfer with a conventional grip will instantly feel more comfortable with any of the P2 range.
-Also, as the shaft of the putter is housed at the bottom of the P2 grips, you still have the sensation of gripping the putter in the base of the fingers making it feel more natural.
+With full shots you are encouraged towards a grip that is more through the base of the fingers, allowing the wrists to hinge correctly in the back-swing and follow through.
+Each P2 grip has been designed so that it sits higher in the palm and fits into the lifeline without any conscious effort on the part of the golfer.
+What will have felt very strange to the golfer with a conventional smaller putter grip will instantly feel more comfortable with any of the P2 range.
+Also, as the shaft of the putter is angled towards the back of a P2 Grip you still have the sensation of gripping the putter in the base of the fingers making it feel more natural as you achieve this higher position in the palm of the hand.

 Controlling The Smaller Muscles